College-Application Essay-Coaching FAQs

 Q: What about support for students writing essays other than the Common App essay and supplements?

 We also work with students preparing transfer essays, honors- and scholarship-program essays, and writing for colleges that do not accept the Common Application.

 Q: Does Hillside work with students long-distance?

 Yes.
 We work with students across the country using a combination of video-chat technology and online documents shared in "real-time."

 Q: What if I already have a draft written?
 Will Hillside review it for me and make recommendations for improvement?

 Yes.
 Hillside works with many students who have already completed essay drafts.
 We enjoy helping applicants advance toward the most compelling and memorable final draft.
-You can read about the two feedback and coaching options here.
+Read about The Draft Intensive, Draft Feedback Sessions, and E-Feedback here.